WFXG: History

 Henson, upon approval from the FCC, would then operate all four properties under a company called Southeastern Media Acquisitions.
 When contacted about the proposed deal, WFXG's General Manager Barry Barth stated he could not confirm the specifics of the transaction but said the request was basically a licensing switch and would not affect the station's day-to-day operations.
 The deal was consummated April 5, 2011.
 During the next month, Henson folded the Southeastern Media Acquisition stations into American Spirit Media, LLC (one of his other companies) with the merger being finalized on May 25.

 At that time, Raycom exercised its option to purchase WFXG outright from American Spirit Media through a newly created indirect subsidiary.
-Essentially, the station would be directly owned-and-operated by the company as opposed through a managing agreement.
+Essentially, the station would be directly owned and operated by the company as opposed through a managing agreement.
 Raycom's acquisition of the station was completed on August 31.
 WFXG recently added coverage of ACC football and basketball games as well as periodic airings of certain sporting events from Raycom Sports.
-WFXG turned-off its analog transmitter on February 17, 2009 in compliance with the DTV transition.
+WFXG turned-off its analog transmitter on February 17, 2009, in compliance with the DTV transition.
 It had plans to relocate its digital signal from channel 51 to channel 31 (formerly WRDW-DT) after the transition but ultimately remained on channel 51.
 Finally on August 1, 2016, WFXG moved to channel 31 and increased its power output back to 413 kW ERP.

 Gray Television announced its acquisition of Raycom Media on June 25, 2018; Gray immediately put WFXG on the market, as it already owned WRDW-TV (channel 12).
 On August 20, 2018, Gray announced that WFXG, along with fellow Fox affiliates WTNZ in Knoxville, Tennessee, WPGX in Panama City, Florida, and WDFX-TV in Dothan, Alabama, would be sold to Lockwood Broadcast Group.
 The sale was approved on December 20.
 The sale was completed on January 2, 2019.

-Programming

-Syndicated programming

-Syndicated programming on the station includes Maury, Two and a Half Men and Family Feud among others.